simudream/konfig/README.md

 * We are very serious about simple workflow.
 Logic->Stack, that's all.

     * **Logic:** Write a python script to accomplish a particular task.
-Use JSON format for both stdin and stdout.
+Use JSON for stdin & stdout.

     * **Stack:** This is how you can create a mixins of logic and other stacks in sequential order.